 Sticker charts are easy to prepare.
 I just photocopy a simple grid of approximately 20 sticker spaces for each student on pretty coloured paper.
 You can pretty it up or copy pre-printed templates.
 (I used to laminate them, but this ended up being a waste of time and expense – the coloured paper does just as well on its own).

-Have the sticker charts ready to go for day one of school and after you’ve had a whole class discussion about classroom rules and the students are aware of your expected behaviour, they can start collecting their stickers.
+Have the sticker charts ready to go for day one of school, and after you’ve had a whole class discussion about classroom rules and the students are aware of your expected behaviour, they can start collecting their stickers.

 When each student fills up all of these spaces on their sticker chart, they can then request a prize.

-Then students continue at their own pace and everyone has the chance to collect a prize when their sticker chart is full.
+Then students continue at their own pace, and everyone has the chance to collect a prize when their sticker chart is full.

 Related Article: Clever Classroom Rules: Tips for Teachers